1D Triple Bubble Problem with Log-Convex Density: Numerical Plots of Minimizers

 \section{Numerical Plots of Minimizers}

 In the previous section, we show that there can only be four types of perimeter-minimizing triple bubbles for a symmetric, log-convex density that is uniquely minimized at the origin.
 We prove in this section that no more types can be ruled out, completing the proof of Theorem \ref{thm:main}.
 Specifically, we show via numerical computation that for a certain symmetric, strictly log-convex, $C^1$ density, each of the four types of Proposition \ref{prop:typelogconvex} is perimeter minimizing for some prescribed volumes.
+The result is conclusive since winning margins are larger than numerical errors; see Table \ref{tab:fourtypes}.
 We designate the four types as 213, 3123, 2313, and 32123, as in Figure \ref{fig:4types}.